Updated

 About Mike Pearlstein

 Mike Pearlstein founded Fusion Computing Limited in 2012.
 The firm operates a managed IT, cybersecurity, and AI consulting practice for Canadian small and medium businesses, with offices in Toronto, Hamilton, and Metro Vancouver.
-Mike serves as both Chief Executive Officer and Chief Information Security Officer, holding the (ISC)² CISSP certification, the foundational professional credential for senior information-security practitioners.
+Mike serves as both Chief Executive Officer and Chief Information Security Officer, holding the (ISC)² CISSP certification, an established senior credential for information-security leadership.

 Before founding Fusion, Mike completed a Master of Science in Computer Science at the University of Guelph in 2011, where his graduate research focused on artificial intelligence.
 That academic grounding shapes how Fusion approaches the current generation of AI deployment for clients: tenant-scoped Microsoft 365 Copilot, sensitivity-label-aware retrieval, and the supervision documentation Canadian regulators (the Law Society of Ontario, CIRO, the OSC, CPA Canada) are now asking firms to produce.